mrb113/mrb113.github.io/_posts/2016-2-6-Pathfinder-Priority-Inversion.md

 2.	__Medium priority__: Communications task.
 Doesn’t need the information bus, but it takes a long time to finish running.
 Pathfinder takes longer than ET to phone home.
 3.	__High priority__: Bus management.
 This task takes the data that other threads have published to the information bus and sends it off to the right places in the operating system.
 It acquires exclusive access to the bus while it is reading/writing information here until it is done.
 This thread is critical to the correct operation of Pathfinder – if it doesn’t run for a while, the spacecraft assumes there is a fatal error and will initiate a system reset.

 Given those clues, you can probably guess that the reset is initiated from Pathfinder getting into a state where the high priority thread hasn’t run recently enough and the system watchdog initiates a reset.
+Keen readers probably suspect that there is foul play involving access to the information bus.

 Consider the following scenario which led to the eventual priority inversion and system reset: